edterbak/NodeRed_Heishamon_control/README.md

 ![](https://github.com/edterbak/NodeRed_Heishamon_control/blob/main/images/SS.png?raw=true)

 ## Changelog / Notes
-[2021-11-09] Current versions of the function seem rough.
+[2021-11-09] (v1) First release.
+Current versions of the function seem rough.
 I will polish it at a later time and update here.
 The Flows do contain comments to clarify.
 In future I will also publish my verion of a NR dashboard.
 Currently Im not fully happy with it.

-[2021-12-02] First major upgrade.
+[2021-12-02] (v2) First major upgrade.
 Things done are:
 - Rewritten the functions itself.
 Better readable, more usefull comments to help all users.
 - Implemented 3 special functions in total now. **1**: WAR (weather dependent control) **2**: RTC (RoomTemperatureControled) and **3**: SoftStart function.
 - Added good usefull charts to each of the above three charts.
 But this can still use some more love.
 - Improved on the stability of the control system.
 After reboot, things should continue now as they should.
 Making use of local storage and variables.

+[2021-12-04] (v3) Bug fixing
+- Toggles on main page were not respected on other pages.
+- Setpoint sending to SET5 was needlessly being 'flooded' (every 10 seconds the same SP).

 ## TODO list
 - [ ] Fix SoftStart routine.